julijar/API-Project_share/example_6/README.md

 * babylon.JS Physics example (https://www.babylonjs-playground.com/#13XUOM#1)

 The example is based on the babylonjs-playground's, simple changes got made on the axis length and color.
-The idea is that if you combine this example with the example 3 (data visualization), you can locate the bulding in which energy consumption is too high.
+The idea is that if you combine this example with the example 3 (data visualization), you can locate the building in which energy consumption is too high.